The Human Truth Foundation

 3. The Benefits of Secular Government: Approaching Religion Fairly

 In a democratic country, people are free to belong to any religion (or none) as they wish - this is the human right of freedom of belief12.
-To remain just and fair, governments should be neutral when it comes to religion - secular.
-In liberal democracies, rules should apply to all people fairly and equally regardless of religion13 as much as possible.
+To remain just and fair, governments should be neutral when it comes to religion - secular13.
+In liberal democracies, rules should apply to all people fairly and equally regardless of religion14 as much as possible.
 History has shown us that if the state encourages, officially represents or enforces just-one-religion then it always creates enduring social inequalities and infringes upon the basic human right of being able to choose religion and beliefs freely12, which over time is destabilizing.
-Therefore, for both ethical and practical reasons, politicians and government officials should not be under the control of religious institutions either formally, informally or symbolically13.
-This preserves equality and fairness to the maximum extent, except for those who want to impose their beliefs or practices on others, allowing for a reasonable, fair and tolerant society.
+For both ethical and practical reasons, politicians and government officials should not be under the control of religious institutions either formally, informally, in appearance, or symbolically14.
+This secularism preserves equality and fairness to the maximum extent, except for those who want to impose their beliefs or practices on others, allowing for a reasonable, fair and tolerant society.

 For more, see: